The History Of The Church - The Lord's Church

 Acts 20:28-31 Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.
 For I know this, that after my departure savage wolves will come in among you, not sparing the flock.
 Also from among yourselves men will rise up, speaking perverse things, to draw away the disciples after themselves.
 Therefore watch, and remember that for three years I did not cease to warn everyone night and day with tears.

-Paul, speaking to these elders in Ephesus, warns them of savage wolves that will rise up from among them, speaking perverse things and causing disciples to follow their perverted ways.
-As we will see, these uninspired men thought they could improve on God's church and departed from His ways.
+Paul, speaking to the elders in Ephesus, warns them of savage wolves who will rise up among them, speaking perverse things and causing disciples to follow their perverted ways.
+As we will see, these uninspired men thought they could improve God's church and departed from His ways.

 In the early centuries, church of Christ congregations (congregations composed of Christians) existed throughout the Roman Empire.
 These churches had elders to guide and discipline church members per the pattern of organization commanded in the Bible.
 Elders were also known as bishops, pastors, or shepherds.
 According to the Bible, no elder is to be exalted above another.
 However, soon after the apostles' death, uninspired men from each of the local congregations in the Roman Empire designated themselves above the other elders and called themselves bishops.
 Despite Christ's and the apostles' teachings, some bishops started ruling over several congregations, causing a struggle within the church.
 Their ruling over several congregations was known as a diocese.
 Several of these bishops began to meet together and started a trend of using human rules and doctrinal statements to be used by the church congregations they ruled.
 These church laws were doctrines of mere uninspired men and not those of Christ and the apostles.
 In 325AD, the first human creed to supposedly govern all Christians was written and became known as the Nicene Creed.
 Several diocese bishops from the western regions of the Roman Empire gathered in Nicea to write the creed.
 They were called together by the Roman Emperor Constantine and not by God's authority.

-Let us briefly consider what the Bible teaches us about priests and Christians confession our sins.
+Let us briefly consider what the Bible teaches about priests and Christians confessing our sins.

 According to the Bible, every Christian is a priest; we are part of a "holy priesthood."